 You can get the nettles (if you missed the beginnings of their short-lived season) up to the point of flowering.
 You can use the leaves as stalks might be a little too rough especially when they are a little older.
 Pick the youngest of the leaves (the tips of the plant).

-How to Eat Nettles
+How to eat nettles

 My mum used to make a salad when I was a kid but of course, she was the only one eating that.
 She said she never had a sting but somehow I could not believe that or take any risks.
 Haha.
 She used to massage them with a little salt and that alone was getting rid of the chemicals that were responsible for the stinging.